Exact answer: Few seconds to a few minutes

 Antihistamines are a common treatment for mosquito bites.
 Histamine is a compound that your immune system produces.
 When you are exposed to an allergen, your body produces histamine.
 Mosquito bites itch due to histamine.
 An antihistamine can be taken as a pill or applied directly to your mosquito bite as a cream or ointment.

-Hydrocortisone is a corticosteroid that has been combined with an anesthetic to reduce pain.
+Hydrocortisone is a corticosteroid combined with an anesthetic to reduce pain.
 It alleviates itchiness and edema.
 You can apply it immediately to your mosquito bite as a cream or ointment.

 Aloe vera gel